Easy to Use Sprint Retrospective Agenda Template

 3. retrospective check-in / icebreaker

-To get the retrospective going and everyone in the right mood, we use so-called "icebreakers".
-An icebreaker is a simple question at the beginning of the retrospective to get all team members involved and have them tell a short story, for example, about their last days at work.
-It is important that this step is not too long.
-We usually ask a fun little question and give all team members 20 seconds to think about it and then 30 seconds to a minute to talk about it.
-One of my personal favorite icebreakers is the "What animal – Icebreaker."
+To get the retrospective going and everyone in the right mood, we use so-called “icebreakers”.
+An icebreaker is a simple question at the beginning of the retrospective to involve all team members and let them tell a short story about their last working days, for example.
+It is important that this step does not take too long.
+Usually we ask a small funny question and give all team members 20 seconds to think about it and then 30 seconds to a minute to talk about it.
+One of my personal favorite icebreakers is the “Which Animal - Icebreaker”.

-As you can see, this first step is designed to put all team members in a good mood and get them involved in the session for the first time.
-These icebreakers don't have to include funny animal pictures, but can also be simple questions like "How has your day been so far?".
+As you can see, this first step is designed to give all team members a good mood and initial participation in the session.
+These icebreakers don’t necessarily have to include funny animal pictures, but can also be a simple question like “How was your day so far?”.

 But if you have the option to make it more fun, why not?

-In the Echometer tool, you can choose from different icebreaker templates, such as the "Which animal – Icebreaker", or you can even start the retro with a random icebreaker picked for you to add more variety.
+In the Echometer tool, you can choose from various icebreaker templates, such as the “Which Animal - Icebreaker”, or you can even start the retro with a randomly selected icebreaker to add more variety.

 4. action item review

-After a brief check-in, the next step in my sprint retrospective meetings is what I call the "action item review."
-To put it in simple terms: All action items or measures that were decided in the last sprint are briefly discussed.
+After a short check-in, the next step in my sprint retrospective meetings is the so-called “Action Item Review”.
+To put it in simple words: All action items or measures that were decided in the last sprint are briefly discussed.

 If this is your first retrospective with a team and you haven’t formulated any action items yet, you can skip this step.
 I will come back to it later when it is time to formulate new action items.